curtispuetz/pypp-cli/work.md

 - deque
 - dataclasses
 - Classes
-- support for pass-by-value and moving for arguments
+- support for pass-by-value and moving for arguments.
+AAGP
 - json library
 - multiprocessing library